realplay outputWhen you use realplay, sometimes you would like

 It has been tested against realplayer 8.

-By setting the environment variable LIBREPLAY_AUDIO
+By setting the environment variable LIBREPLAY_AUDIO,

 you can save live streams.
 Some streams create problems when they are